retro16/acsi2stm/doc/tutorial.md

 ### *C:* drive icon

-TOS handles the C: drive specially: if the drive is mounted during boot process, it will add the corresponding icon to the desktop.
+GEM handles the C: drive specially: if the drive is mounted during boot process, it will add the corresponding icon to the desktop.
 If the drive is not mounted during the boot process, it will **actively remove** the icon, even if it was present in your `DESKTOP.INF` file.

-TOS doesn't care about other mounted drives, you will need to install them manually (see below).
+GEM doesn't care about other mounted drives, you will need to install them manually (see below).

 ### Boot drive